 Your Duplicate Will Find A Way…

 On Elizabeth’s return home, her boyfriend, Geoffrey Howell (Art Hindle) is in a good mood.
-He’s on the amorous side suggesting a weekend away and he’s also excited as the play offs are on telly.
-However, she’s more superinquisitive about this flower from the “rare” hybrid plant she brought home, and she wants to read up on it.
+He’s on the amorous side suggesting a weekend away and he’s also excited as the playoffs are on the telly.
+However, she’s more super inquisitive about this flower from the “rare” hybrid plant she brought home, and she wants to read up on it.

 Meanwhile, her Department of Health colleague, Matthew Bennell (Sutherland) is going full tilt Gordon Ramsay in a restaurant kitchen – but he’s significantly less sweary – finding rat poo in the food.
 He’s so crazy about his job, that he phones Elizabeth waking her up insisting she comes in early to work to run some laboratory tests on it.

-Next morning, Geoffrey seems a bit distant.
+The next morning, Geoffrey seems a bit distant.
 He’s also woken up before Elizabeth, and he is taking the rubbish out to a waiting garbage truck.
-This seemingly odd behaviour has Elizabeth concerned and they meet at home after work where she notices his odd behaviours continue.
+This seemingly odd behaviour has Elizabeth concerned.
+They meet at home after work and she notices his odd behaviours continue.
 Geoffrey is now quite cold and is adamant that he has to go to a meeting.
 She’s now worried as he tells her he’s given away his prized tickets for a live sports game.

 On their way to visit Kibner, a terrified man – cue a well timed and significant cameo from the original Invasion of the Body Snatchers (1956) – runs into their car frantically telling the pair that “they’re coming!” and “you’re next”.
 Minutes later he is chased by a crowd, and then an ominous thud is heard.
 The pair notice this man has died in an accident with a crowd of people, including a policeman looking at this man’s dead body blankly and without any emotion.